 the future, warming could become uncontrollable by creating a so-called positive

-.
+feedback effect.
 Rising temperatures could release additional greenhouse

 gases by unlocking methane in permafrost and undersea deposits, freeing